Make These with Colorized Resin & Transfer Sheets

 It is important to pour Part A first and then Part B. It is some chemical thing about part A being heavier or something.

 Step 8.
 Set your timer for 2 minutes.
 Using the stir stick from your kit (a popsicle stick or coffee stir stick will work great too), slowly and carefully stir your resin scraping the sides as you stir.
-Stir for the full 2 minutes.
+Stir for a minimum of 2 minutes.
+If your resin is still cloudy continue to mix until clear.

 Colorizing the Nunn Design Resin: